tbfld/counter.ink/content/blg/new/2025-03-09-columbia–vs-feds-timeline.md

   - israel
   - fascism
 status:
-RSS:
+RSS: "true"
 yaml_end: true
 ---
-This is a quick-and-dirty timeline of events during 2025 leading up to (and to a lesser degree following) Trump & Co.’s decision to pull $400M in federal funding from Columbia University.
+This is a quick-and-dirty / work-in-progress-until-it-isn’t timeline of events during 2025 leading up to (and to a lesser degree following) Trump & Co.’s decision to pull $400M in federal funding from Columbia University.

+***

 **Jan 19:** reports that University Judicial Board held hearings over winter break
 - *Columbia Spectator* ([link](https://www.columbiaspectator.com/news/2025/01/19/university-judicial-board-holds-disciplinary-hearings-during-winter-break-for-student-protesters/))